RIOT-OS/RIOT/examples/gnrc_border_router/README.md

 ```

 Thus far, IPv6 communication with between your PC and your motes is enabled.

+### Simulated network with native

+On native a IEEE 802.15.4 network is simulated by encapsulating 802.15.4 frames
+inside UDP packets.
+For this the `socket_zep` modules is used both on the border
+router and on the virtual mote.

+The UDP packets are sent to a dispatcher which forwards them to all other nodes.
+By default a simple dispatcher is provided that will forward every packet to
+every node (perfect broadcast), but it can be replaced by the user with alternative
+dispatchers to simulate more advanced topologies.

 # gnrc_border_router with manual config
 You can use `ethos` as a standalone driver, if you want to setup the BR manually.